qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Self justification

-People tend to **justify previous behavior**, even if these behaviors was made randomly, or made by external factors that does not exist now.
+People tend to **justify previous behavior**, even if these behaviors was made randomly, or made under external factors that does not exist now.

 Self justitication shows self-control and consistency, facilitating social collaboration.